Mc-Zen/quill/src/gates.typ

   /// -> none | int
   target: none,

+  /// Which wires to allow to pass through the gate.
+  /// ```example
+  /// #quantum-circuit(
+  ///   wires: 4,
+  ///   1, mqgate(
+  ///     n: 4,
+  ///     fill: none,
+  ///     pass-through: (2,),
+  ///     $E$
+  ///   ), 1
+  /// )
+  /// ```
+  /// Note that it is necessary to set `fill` to none to prevent the gate from
+  /// drawing over the wires.
+  ///
+  /// The first and last wire cannot pass through the gate.
+  pass-through: (),

   /// The column to put the gate in.
   /// -> auto | int